 In 1893, the APVA acquired a 22.5-acre parcel of Jamestown Island containing the church tower, its graveyard, and nearby Confederate earthworks.
 It set the tone for one of the largest and most renowned restorations anywhere, Colonial Williamsburg.
 There are presently 27 properties under their wing.

-The show invited supporters statewide to participate in a preview party, luncheon and appraisal clinic as well as the opportunity to purchase fine antiques for their collections.
-There were 42 prestigious dealers from 14 states and Panama offering furniture, china, silver, jewelry and numerous other decorative accessories appropriate to compliment period as well as contemporary design.
+The show invited supporters statewide to participate in a preview party, luncheon, and appraisal clinic as well as the opportunity to purchase fine antiques for their collections.
+There were 42 prestigious dealers from 14 states and Panama offering furniture, china, silver, jewelry, and numerous other decorative accessories appropriate to complement period as well as contemporary design.

 The dealer roster for this show was impressive and included such names as Zane Moss and Roger Winter.
 The offerings were of the highest quality including a miniature portrait of Admiral Horatio Nelson and a rare pristine John James Audubon print.

-Acanthus Antiques of Kensington, Md. had a handsome French Louis XIV style parquetry commode circa 1900.
-Robert Eric French whose specialty is 18th century glass brought with him several early helmets and swords.
-He made a nice display with an 1814 Dragoon Helmet and two sabres, one 1833 and one 1840.
+Acanthus Antiques of Kensington, Md. had a handsome French Louis XIV-style parquetry commode circa 1900.
+Robert Eric French whose specialty is 18th-century glass brought with him several early helmets and swords.
+He made a nice display with an 1814 Dragoon Helmet and two sabers, one 1833 and one 1840.

-Zane Moss from New York City had a stunning booth with wonderful high-end items with high-end prices.
-Nevertheless this booth added a lot of class to the show and Mr. Moss was very easy to talk with.
-Likewise Roger Winter of Solebury, Va. who was showing a wonderful William IV pedestal dining table almost 12 feet long listed at $18,500.
+Zane Moss from New York City had a stunning booth with wonderful high-end items at high-end prices.
+Nevertheless, this booth added a lot of class to the show and Mr. Moss was very easy to talk with.
+Likewise Roger Winter of Solebury, Va. was showing a wonderful William IV pedestal dining table almost 12 feet long listed at $18,500.

-Not all of the offerings were extremely high end.
-Bob Baker, Poverty Hollow from Newtown Connecticut had a number of decorator items which fit the budget of young collectors as well as some very nice early twentieth century furniture.
-A garden sun-dial was also part of his display.
+Not all of the offerings were extremely high-end.
+Bob Baker, Poverty Hollow from Newtown Connecticut had a number of decorator items that fit the budget of young collectors as well as some very nice early twentieth-century furniture.
+A garden sundial was also part of his display.
 Several dealers brought items for the garden appropriate to the season.
 One of these was an iron “garden door” shown by Pete’s Pickens, Upper Falls, Md priced at $850.
-Peter Nee was a last minute fill in but was able to put together an attractive booth with some very interesting pieces.
-Still in the garden mode, Peter had a 19th century Fiske Urn and a 19th century architect’s model of an Italian Palazzo.
+Peter Nee was a last-minute fill-in but was able to put together an attractive booth with some very interesting pieces.
+Still, in the garden mode, Peter had a 19th-century Fiske Urn and a 19th-century architect’s model of an Italian Palazzo.

-Antiques in Charlottesville is managed by Melrose and Duddy, LLC and produced by members of the Jefferson Chapter of Preservation Virginia.
+Antiques in Charlottesville is managed by Melrose and Dudly, LLC, and produced by members of the Jefferson Chapter of Preservation Virginia.